IdanRosenzweig/Networking-Framework/readme.md

 * low-level packet analysis and processing framework (similar to the netfilter framework on linux)
 * raw implementation of common networking protocols
-* aggregation of protocols into widely used protocol stacks
+* aggregation of protocols into widely used protocol stacks and packets

-in addition, this project contains many networking tools built entirely on top of these networking capabilities:
+in addition, this project contains many networking tools and classes that are built entirely on top of these networking capabilities:

 * servers
 * clients